Fixed-Budget Best-Arm Identification in Structured Bandits: Linear Model

 The matrix $V_t^{-1}$ is well-defined as long as $X_t$ spans $\R^d$.
 However, since \algGSE eliminates arms, it may happen that the arms in later stages do not span $\R^d$.
 Thus, $V_t$ could be singular and $V_t^{-1}$ would not be well-defined.
 We alleviate this problem by projecting\footnote{The projection can be done by multiplying the arm features with the matrix whose columns are the orthonormal basis of the subspace spanned by the arms \citep{yang2021minimax}.} the arms in $\A_t$ into their spanned subspace.
-We denote by $d_t$, the dimension of this subspace.
+We denote the dimension of this subspace by $d_t$.
+Alternatively, we can address the singularity issue by using the pseudo-inverse of matrices \citep{huang2021federated}.
+In this case, we remove the projection step, and replace $V_t^{-1}$ with its pseudo-inverse.